NithinRachakonda/Food_Equity_Dashboard/README.md

 ## 🖥️ Dashboard Features

-- **USA Overview Map** — all 50 states colored by selected metric using a square-root color scale (blue → green → yellow → red)
+- **USA Overview Map**: all 50 states colored by selected metric using a square-root color scale (blue → green → yellow → red)
-- **Click-to-Drill** — click any state to zoom in and render county-level choropleth
+- **Click-to-Drill**: click any state to zoom in and render county-level choropleth
-- **ESC to Return** — keyboard shortcut to return to national view
+- **ESC to Return**: keyboard shortcut to return to national view
-- **State Search** — type any state name or abbreviation to jump directly
+- **State Search**: type any state name or abbreviation to jump directly
-- **Metric Switcher** — toggle between 7 socioeconomic indicators
+- **Metric Switcher**: toggle between 7 socioeconomic indicators
-- **Live Tooltips** — hover over any state or county for detailed stats
+- **Live Tooltips**: hover over any state or county for detailed stats
-- **Auto-Updating Data** — Lambda refreshes from S3 monthly; dashboard always reflects latest data
+- **Auto-Updating Data**: Lambda refreshes from S3 monthly; dashboard always reflects latest data

 ---